pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - https://github.com/Bielik20/nx-mean-starter/commit/aacbfa66dbd6465a0e0087fe6dcccd1b805619c3
 - https://medium.com/@gregor.woiwode/how-to-setup-jest-in-an-ionic-4-project-ff1e5b72dd79

+### STRUCTURE

+- The libs must be split in two part: data-access-namefeature and feature-shell-namefeature.
+The data-access-namefeature will probably export via the barrel file the models, services, ngrx selectors...
+On the contrary the feature-shell-namefeature should not export that much except the module itself.

 ### REUSABLE LIB

 - In the specific app: develop components that will be injected with this.router.resetConfig